ricardo-vieira/glfw/README.md

    iconify (and restore the previous video mode) on focus loss
  - Added `GLFW_INCLUDE_ES31` for including the OpenGL ES 3.1 header
  - Added *partial and experimental* support for Wayland
+ - Changed `glfwGetCursorPos` to query the system directly for all cursor modes except disabled mode
  - Bugfix: The debug context attribute was set from `GL_ARB_debug_output` even when a debug context had not been requested
  - Bugfix: The particles example was not linked against the threading library